Tunable Polarons in Bose-Einstein Condensates: Results

+Let us stress that, as can be seen from (\ref{eq:MEtaAEtaBnAnB}), the effective deformation widths $d_i{=}1/\eta_i$ do not depend on the impurities but only on the BEC physical parameters.
+Indeed the presence of the impurity atom creates a localised potential acting on the - otherwise homogeneous - BEC.
+The size of deformation so generated is of the same order of magnitude of the healing length, as one expect, given that the Green function, whose spatial extension is the healing length, is the solution of \eqref{eq:MatrixFormSysDef2BECModel} for a delta-like source.

+On the other hand the deformation depths are proportional to $\mathcal{K}_{i}$ in equation \eqref{eq:KConstantsNoLaser}, and depend also on the coupling constants of the impurity atoms.
+In other words the depth of the effective deformations can be controlled for instance by using Feshbach resonances on impurity atoms (as in \cite{catani_quantum_2012}) or, limited to the static case, with confined-induced resonances \cite{massignan_three-dimensional_2006}.

-Once we have the explicit expressions for the effective condensate deformations we can evaluate the interaction energy between impurities and the system of BECs, using Eq.~(A2).
-The ground state energy can be written as the sum of the energy of the system of two BECs interacting with impurity atoms plus an additional term due to the interaction of impurities with order parameters' deformations.
-The latter allows an effective interaction between impurities mediated by the two BECs' system.
-For a system of impurities immersed in the optical lattice the ground state energy is $E_{GP}{=}A_0\sum_m n_m {+}\sum\limits_{i=\pm}\sum_{m,l}B_{i}\ G^{i}_{m,l}n_m n_l$, where $m,l$ run over lattice sites and $n_m, n_l$ are the mean number of impurities and $G^i_{m,l}.{\equiv}\int dx dx'\ \mathcal{G}(x-x',\eta_i)\vert \chi_{m}(x)\vert^2\vert \chi_{l}(x')\vert^2$.
+Once we have the explicit expressions for the effective condensate deformations, we can evaluate the interaction energy between impurities and the system of BECs, using equation \eqref{eq:HGPStazCondModel}.
+The ground state energy can be written as the sum of the energy of the system of two unperturbed BECs interacting with the impurity atoms plus an additional term due to the interaction of the impurities with the order parameters' deformations.
+The latter allows an effective interaction between impurities mediated by the BEC.
+For a system of impurities immersed in the optical lattice the ground state energy is $E_{GP}{=}A_0\sum_m n_m {+}\sum\limits_{i=\pm}\sum_{m,l}B_{i}\ G^{i}_{m,l}n_m n_l$, where $m,l$ run over lattice sites and $n_m, n_l$ are the mean number of impurities and $G^i_{m,l}{\equiv}\int dx dx'\ \mathcal{G}(x-x',\eta_i)\vert \chi_{m}(x)\vert^2\vert \chi_{l}(x')\vert^2$.
 Here $\chi_m(x)$ are Wannier functions of the optical lattice, which shows clearly how the correction to the ground state energy is due to an effective interaction between the impurities mediated by the condensates' deformations.
-The expressions for coefficients $A_0$ and $B_i$ are explicitly shown in Eq.~(A6).
+The expressions for coefficients $A_0$ and $B_i$ are explicitly shown in Eq.~\eqref{eq:EGPConstantiMoltipModel} of Methods.
 We obtain explicit analytic expressions in a deep 1D optical potential with gaussian Wannier functions.
-In the case of a single impurity atom fixed in the origin of the coordinate system we find
+For a single impurity atom fixed at the origin of the coordinate system we find